anton2785-bit/Split_keyboard_Macondo/README.md

 | [Hotswap modules](https://www.gateron.com/products/gateron-low-profile-switch-hot-swap-pcb-socket?VariantsId=10234) | Makes the keys easier to remove | 1 | $8.80 | Gateron |

-**Total Estimated Cost: ~$73.77**
+**Total Estimated Cost: ~$123**

 ---
 ## Side note
-* I will change the body of the drone.
-This one if only for demonstration and I think it wont be the strongest and will bend.
+* I will change the code for the keyboard to a not AI  generated one.
+I generated it because I dont have the chips now to make it properly or test it.
-* Also the motor mounts are not the best way to secure them and easiest to place after assembly step 3.
-* There will be firmware for a phone and the ESP, but I cant make it now due to the lack of materials to test it.
-I have added one that will be like a blueprint and I will modify it.
 ## Credits

 * Designed and built by *(Anton/ Anton-2785-bit)